-- 2.1.
-In Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Kent, Norfolk and Suffolk, the 7 Force Procurement Function has been created to support police procurement activity.
-All procurement of contracts over £60,000 will be managed by the 7 Force Procurement Function.
-These contract standing orders will apply to all procurements that are being carried out in the 7 Force region. - 2.2.
-All contracts and orders for goods, works or services made by or on behalf of the PCCs and PFCC(s), with the exception of contracts/leases, for the lending or borrowing of money, land and contracts of service for employment purposes, shall be made in accordance with these Standing Orders. - 2.3.
-All contracts shall comply with statutory requirements including, but not limited to, UK and other applicable legislation and relevant Government guidance. - 2.4.
-The PCCs, PFCC(s) and Chief Constables require all procurement activity to be undertaken in a transparent, fair and consistent manner, ensuring the highest standards of probity and accountability.
-All procurement undertaken on behalf of the PCCs, PFCC(s) and CCs will operate under robust principles and procedures to ensure best value. - 2.5.
-No exceptions shall be made to these Standing Orders other than for those reasons stated in paragraph 5. - 2.6.
-Professional and legal advice on procurement matters must be directed through the Procurement Function which will decide the appropriate route for response or escalation. - 2.7.
-All Officers shall comply with these Standing Orders; any failure to do so may result in disciplinary action. - 2.8.
-Any specific delegation of these Standing Orders to an officer may be exercised by their deputy or by another officer specifically designated in writing by the officer in accordance with any general directions issued by them. - 2.9.
-Any dispute regarding the interpretation of these Standing Orders will be referred to the SPGB in the first instance.
+- 2.1.In Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Kent, Norfolk and Suffolk, the 7 Force Procurement Function has been created to support police procurement activity.
+All procurement of contracts over £50,000 will be managed by the 7 Force Procurement Function. - 2.2.These contract standing orders will apply to all procurements that are being carried out in the 7 Force region, unless exceptional circumstances exist.
+This is in-line with the intent set-out in para 6.6 of the Business Case of having a single set of harmonised contract standing orders, where possible.

+- 2.3.All contracts and orders for goods, works or services made by or on behalf of the PCCs and PFCC(s), with the exception of contracts/leases, for the lending or borrowing of money, land and contracts of service for employment purposes, shall be made in accordance with these Standing Orders. - 2.4.All contracts shall comply with statutory requirements including, but not limited to, UK and other applicable legislation and relevant Government guidance. - 2.5.The PCCs, PFCC(s) and Chief Constables require all procurement activity to be undertaken in a transparent, fair and consistent manner, ensuring the highest standards of probity and accountability.
+All procurement undertaken on behalf of the PCCs, PFCC(s) and CCs will operate under robust principles and procedures to ensure best value. - 2.6.No exceptions shall be made to these Standing Orders other than for those reasons stated in paragraph 5. - 2.7.Professional and legal advice on procurement matters must be directed through the Procurement Function which will decide the appropriate route for response or escalation. - 2.8.All Officers shall comply with these Standing Orders; any failure to do so may result in disciplinary action. - 2.9.Any specific delegation of these Standing Orders to an officer may be exercised by their deputy or by another officer specifically designated in writing by the officer in accordance with any general directions issued by them. - 2.10.Any dispute regarding the interpretation of these Standing Orders will be referred to the SPGB in the first instance.
 If the dispute cannot be resolved within 1 month, it will be escalated to the PCCs and the PFCC(s) and their decision will be final.